 Brown People Foundation acknowledges this in deed as well and we encourage all to bring photos, plants and keepsakes for our community Altars found at most of our community events (you will take them back with you at the end of the event).

-Copyright © 2025 The Brown People Foundation - All Rights Reserved.
+Copyright © 2026 Brown People Foundation - All Rights Reserved.

 EIN: 82-1418063